Leftist group of Greek MPs may not vote for bailout: source

-‘The leftist platform is oriented toward not voting,” a source from the leftist platform told reporters.
+‘The leftist platform is oriented towards not voting,” a source from the leftist platform told reporters.
 “They could declare present or give a ‘No’ vote or abstain,” the source said.

 Separately, sources close to Energy Minister Panagiotis Lafazanis, a Syriza hardliner who fiercely opposed new austerity measures, said he is not expected to resign for now.